tjmahr/dissertation/README.md

 I unforked from that repository by

   - Renaming this repository
-  - Using Github + (plus) button \>\> Import repository and imported the URL of this repository
+  - Using GitHub + (plus) button \>\> Import repository and imported the URL of this repository
   - Now I had a fresh copy of the repository without any forking-history from the from the demo book.
-  - Updated the Github settings to match the old repository's.
+  - Updated the GitHub settings to match the old repository's.
   - Deleted the old, renamed copy of the repository.
   - Deleted all the non-master branches that were also imported.